magento/knowledge-base/src/announcements/adobe-commerce-announcements/mysql-catalog-search-engine-will-be-removed-in-magento-2.4.0.md

 ## Installation:

-When Adobe Commerce and Magento Open Source 2.4.0 is released, Elasticsearch will be a required component, so you must have an Elasticsearch host setup and configured prior to installing version 2.4.0.
+When Adobe Commerce on-premises and Magento Open Source 2.4.0 is released, Elasticsearch will be a required component, so you must have an Elasticsearch host setup and configured prior to installing version 2.4.0.
 See [Install and configure Elasticsearch](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-overview.html) in our developer documentation.

 By default, Adobe Commerce search will use Elasticsearch 7 as the search engine and attempt to connect to a server at localhost:9200.
 Elasticsearch 6.x is also supported.
 If your configuration does not match the defaults, you can configure these settings using arguments passed to `setup:install`, in much the same way the database connection is configured.